 Example | Selecting and organizing images for a vehicle detection model. | Annotating images with tags like “car,” “pedestrian,” etc. |

-Frequency of Use | Typically done once at the beginning of a project or model update. | May be ongoing, especially if new data is constantly added. |
+Frequency of Use | Done at the beginning of a project or model update. | Done when new data is added. |

-Processes Involved | Data cleaning, filtering, augmentation, organization. | Tagging, annotation, segmentation, classification. |
+Processes Involved | Data cleaning, filtering, organization. | Tagging, annotation, segmentation, classification. |

 Why Both Data Curation and Data Labeling are Necessary